 While all state forest campgrounds can save you a little money on your Minnesota vacation, in terms of scenery and access to nearby attractions, they all deliver.

 In the far northern part of the state, Woodenfrog Campground within Kabetogama State Forest is a great example of a state forest campground.
-Containing 61 non-electrical campsites, it not only offers easy access to adventure in the surrounding Kabetogama State Forest, but it sits at the front door of Voyageurs National Park and offers a launching point into a whole new world.
+It has 61 non-electrical campsites and easy access to adventure in the surrounding Kabetogama State Forest.
+It also sits at the front door of Voyageurs National Park and offers a launching point into a whole new world.

 Address: Co Rd.
 122, Ray, Minnesota